 Therefore, the combination of non-VCL NAL unit PDU with VCL PDU makes sense, but mostly not for parameter sets that apply to multiple VLC NAL such as SPS.
 For SEI messages or access unit delimeter this may be ok.

-Therefore the example of SPS is removed from Annex A.2.2.1
+Therefore the example of SPS is removed from Annex A.2.2.1.